 Aaron is the COO of Uniland Corporation and an active member within the local real estate and construction community.
 He was named Young Builder of the Year by the Home Builders Association.
 Aaron is passionate about getting young individuals interested in skilled trades, working with educational institutions and reaching out to students and families to explain the wonderful opportunities available within the local construction industry.
 Aaron is a family-man and fourth generation owner of his great-grandfather’s business.
 He loves history and is very tied to his family’s deep Detroit roots.

 Prior to joining Cabinet, Mark was a participant in Federation’s Israel & Overseas Young Couples Group and Chairperson of ORT’s Rub-A-Dub 2018 event.
 Mark is deeply connected to Jewish tradition and strongly believes in the importance of Jewish philanthropy and tzedakah.
 He is the President of Tapper’s Diamonds & Fine Jewelry, a family business.
 Mark and his wife, Leora, have two children: Adi, age 3, and Shay, age 1.

 Stevan Rosenberg, Third Year

 Steve is a member of the United Jewish Foundation Board of Governors and serves on the Federation and United Jewish Foundation Finance Committee.
 Steve returned to Michigan with his family, after working 12 years in New York City, to launch Marnell Management, which manages a private investment partnership employing a long/short equity and opportunistic credit strategy.
-He is married to Heather and they have three children: Brooke, Hannah and Julia.

 Andrew Sherman, Third Year